-Pupils will not use social networking sites in the Academy and will be educated about their safe usage in their own time.
+Pupils will not use social networking sites in the Academy and will be educated about their safe usage in their own time, including legality of age-appropriate use and terms and conditions.

 Pupils will be advised never to give out personal details of any kind, which may identify them, their friends or their location.